DomDew/strapi-plugin-fuzzy-search/README.md

 A plugin for Strapi Headless CMS that provides the ability to add a weighted fuzzy search to any content type.

+Uses [fuzzysort](https://github.com/farzher/fuzzysort) under the hood: Simple, quick and easy.
+No need to worry about setting up an instance for a complex search engine.

+Currently in early alpha.

+Roadmap:

+- Develop REST endpoints
+- Update Readme
+- Include more fuzzysort options
+- Add proper auth to endpoint

 ## How to use

 Enable the fuzzy-search plugin in the `./config/plugins.js` of your Strapi project.
-Uses `fuzzysort` under the hood.

 ```
 module.exports = ({ env }) => ({